ilario/disk-data-scrambler/README.md

     """
     run(
         # conv=notrunc is used when writing on large files, in order to edit the file in the indicated position without setting the end of the file just after that point
+        # if you think that urandom random data generator is the bottleneck, you can try with OpenSSL, check out here: https://unix.stackexchange.com/questions/72216/fast-way-to-randomize-hd but really, if the disk write is not the limiting factor, why are you using this tool?
+Just wipe the whole disk!
         "dd", f"bs={bs}", "if=/dev/urandom", f"of={target}", f"seek={seek}", "count=1", "conv=notrunc",
         assert_returncode=assert_returncode
     )